National Registration Center for Study Abroad

 Programs

 The methodology used has beem developed around a communicative based approach.
-This means that the program focuses first on the students ability to communicate (written and oral) in the Italian language, and then interjects the grammatical structures and formal rules of the language.
-To assist in the understanding of the language and its usage teachers will present students with newspaper and magazine article, taped dialog, video-taped situation, letters, and/or short-short stories.
+This means the program focuses first on the students ability to communicate (written and oral) in the Italian language, and then interjects the grammatical structures and formal rules of the language.
+To assist in the understanding of the language and its usage, teachers will present students with newspaper and magazine articles, taped dialogs, video-taped situations, letters, and/or short stories.
 This engages the student in an analysis of the grammatical structures in a meaningful and productive manner.

 The courses are divided into two programs: The Formation Program & The Specialization Program.
 The Formation Program is divided into three levels (Elementary, Intermediate and Superior) and allows the students to reach the "Threshold Level", i.e. the level of communicative competence according to the Modern Language Project of the Council of Europe.
 The Specialization Program is divided into three levels (Advanced 1, Advanced 2 and Advanced 3) and allows the students to reach a level of competence in the Italian language which is necessary for entrance into an Italian university.